AsierEHU/etl-node-fw/readme.md

 Forces to implement some validations to ensure data quality, error prevention and decisions about how to manage bad data.
 Can Work in "Push" or "Pull" modes.
 - "Pull Mode" (default): Adapter is in charge of obtain the input entities.
 - "Push Mode": Adapter only obtain previously loaded entities.
-Used special Adapter id $pushEntity
+Used special reserved [$]AdapterId: $pushEntity

 Types:
 - **Extractors**: Input new entities into the flow.